raspberrypilearning/getting-started-with-node-red/worksheet.md

 To do this, you will need to use more of the nodes from the *function* section.
 The *delay* node allows you to wait for a given number of seconds.

 For all nodes, you can drag them in as you did before, and double click on them to change their configuration.
-Don't forget that you can link a node to more than one other node, for example the "Start" node below is linked to both the "Red LED" and the "delay 5 s" nodes.
+Don't forget that you can link a node to more than one other node.
+For example, the "Start" node below is linked to both the "Red LED" and the "delay 5 s" nodes.
 Use this example to get you started:

   ![Traffic lights help](images/traffic-lights.png)